TANZANITE and OTHER ZOISITES USED IN VINTAGE JEWELRY AND CONTEMPORARY ESTATE JEWELRY

 THULITE: used for cabochons or carvings, also called rosaline.
 Found in Norway, Australia, Italy, Austria, and the US.

-GREEN, YELLOW, ORANE OR PINK TRANSPARENT ZOISITE: harder to find varieties
+GREEN, YELLOW, ORANGE OR PINK TRANSPARENT ZOISITE: harder to find varieties

 GREEN ZOISITE: often found with rubies, zoisite is frequently carved